 One bite and you’ll fall in love with the cozy spices, soft and chewy center, and crisp edges.
 It’s everything that a Chai Spiced Sugar Cookie should be!

-In a medium bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, cardamom, ginger, all-spice, and pepper.
+In a medium bowl, whisk together the dry ingredients.
 Set aside.

 Cover the bowl with plastic wrap and refrigerate the dough for at least 2 hours.